billy-le/billyle.dev/src/content/posts/registering-for-apple-and-google-developer-accounts.md

 ## Registration Experience

 On both platforms, the registration was pretty straightforward.
-There are a few screens where it will ask you what type you're applying for and what you plan to make.

-I found that Google asked more questions about you and the type of apps you're going to make.
+There are a few screens where they will ask you what kind of app you're building.

-The following screenshots are redacted and incomplete but it gives you an idea of what the process would look like.
+The following screenshots are redacted and incomplete but it should give you an idea of what the process would look like.

 ### Apple Developer Program

 To get started with the [Apple Developer Program](https://developer.apple.com/programs/enroll/), you will start on their enrollment page.

 ![Apple enrollment page](./_images/developer-account-registrations/apple-enrollment-page.jpeg)
-Click "Enroll" and you'll asked to sign in.
-And then it will be followed by these next few pages.
+Click "Enroll" and you'll be asked to sign in.
+After signing in, you'll see these next few pages.

 ![Apple enrollment - continue to web](./_images/developer-account-registrations/apple-enrollment-web.jpeg)

 ![Apple account type](./_images/developer-account-registrations/apple-enrollment-type.jpeg)

-I chose the Sole Proprietor account since I want to practice publishing to both stores.
+I chose the Sole Proprietor account since I am not at the point where I need to form an LLC.
-![Apple enrollment purchase page](./_images/developer-account-registrations/apple-enrollment-purchase.jpeg)
+![Apple enrollment purchase page](./_images/developer-account-registrations/apple-enrollment-purchase.jpeg) This should be the last step but if not, you'll have to enter your payment details.

 ### Google Play Console